 In 1916, Jinnah who was a member of the Congress, became president of the Muslim League, and the two organisations signed the Lucknow Pact, setting quotas for Muslims and Hindu representation in the various provinces.

-At the time of introducing the Montagu–Chelmsford Reforms in 1919, the British Government declared that a commission would be sent to India after ten years to examine the effects and operations of the constitutional reforms and to suggest more reforms for India.
-In November 1927, the British government appointed a commission to report on India's constitutional progress for introducing constitutional reforms, as promised.
+At the time of introducing the Montagu–Chelmsford Reforms in 1919, the British Government had declared that a commission would be sent to India after ten years to examine the effects and operations of the constitutional reforms and to suggest more reforms for India.
+Therefore in November 1927, the British government appointed a commission to report on India's constitutional progress for introducing constitutional reforms, as promised.
 The commission, led by Liberal MP John Simon, arrived in India in March 1928.
-They were met with a boycott by India's leaders, Muslim and Hindu alike, angered at the British refusal to include their representatives on the commission.
+They were met with a boycott by India's leaders, Muslim and Hindu alike, who were angery at the British refusal to include their representatives on the commission.

 The Quaid-i-Azam was again clever when he attracted leaders of Muslim majority provinces by promising them an autonomous, sovereign and independent states of their own vide the Lahore Resolution, 1940.
-Further, as a lawyer he propounded that 565 princely states which comprised 45.3% of the surface of India, inhabited by 103 million people would in terms of their treaty with British Crown become independent after the British left, and if they wished they would be in a position to form a separate independent state of 103 million, as compared to 110 million in Muslim majority provinces and 226 million in Hindu majority provinces.
-India, thus divided into three or more independent units, Hindu India would not be in a position to dominate the Muslim group of states plus princely states, following the departure of the British.
+Further, as a lawyer he held that 565 princely states which comprised 45.3% of the surface of India, inhabited by 103 million people would in terms of their treaty with British Crown would become independent after the British left, and in a position to form a separate independent state of 103 million, as compared to 110 million in Muslim majority provinces and 226 million in Hindu majority provinces.
+India would be thus divided into three or more independent units and Hindu India would not be in a position to dominate the Muslim group of states plus princely states, following the departure of the British.
 He also thought of a corridor between East and West Muslim majority states.
-This had the support of Conservative party prime minister, Winston Churchill, who was in favour of many partitions of India, in order to create ‘Pakistan, Hindustan, Princestan, etc.’
+This had the support of Conservative party prime minister, Winston Churchill, who was in favour of many partitions of India, in order to create ‘Pakistan, Hindustan, Princestan, etc.’a severe headache’.